kennethhuang7/SupaScrapeR/README.md

 **Step 1: Download the App**
 1. Go to [our releases page](https://github.com/kennethhuang7/SupaScrapeR/releases)
 2. Look for the newest version at the top
-3. Click on `SupaScrapeR-Windows.zip` to download it
+3. Click on `SupaScrapeR-(whichever version you want)-Windows.zip` to download it
 4. Wait for the download to finish (the file will appear in your Downloads folder)

 **Step 2: Extract the App**
 1. Go to your Downloads folder
-2. Find the `SupaScrapeR-Windows.zip` file
+2. Find the `SupaScrapeR-(whichever version you want)-Windows.zip` file
 3. Right-click on it and choose "Extract All..."
 4. A window will pop up - just click "Extract"
 5. A new folder will appear with the app inside